ubaifadhli/poke-reporting-plugin/README.md

 You're pretty much done.
 Congratulations!

+Because the plugin will be executed in `post-integration-test` phase, you can run your project using `mvn clean verify` command.

 ## Why do I have to provide my GitHub credentials?
-I want to ask the same thing, too.
+I want to ask the same thing to GitHub, too.

 In short, access to read packages are currently limited to GitHub users.
-So even though it's someone else's package, you still need to provide your GitHub credentials to access it.
+So even though someone else's package is public, you still have to provide your GitHub credentials to access it.

 I'm just summarizing information I read from this [StackOverflow answer](https://stackoverflow.com/a/67776304), maybe you want to check that out instead.